We may collect a share of sales from items linked to on this page. Learn more.

 Additionally, chickens provide hours of entertainment with their funny mannerisms and incessant quarreling over tasty morsels.

-It is certainly a boost to self-esteem to see an entire flock of hens running to greet you at the gate when you come home (even if they only see you as a meal ticket before bedtime).
+It is certainly a boost to self-esteem to raise chicken at home and see an entire flock of hens running to greet you at the gate when you come home (even if they only see you as a meal ticket before bedtime).

 Chickens are omnivores.
 They’ll eat seeds and insects but also larger prey like small mice and lizards.
 (From the Smithsonian Mag)